Cebuano grammar: Instrument trigger

+Súlat - is a noun which refers to the word letter.

+Sulát - is a verb which means to write.

 Pronouns

 Personal pronouns

 Pronouns are inflected for person, number and case.
-No gender distinctions are made for the third person singular: he, she, and they (singular) are all translated in Cebuano as siya.
+Just like most Philippine languages, Cebuano has no gender-specific pronouns.
+There are no gender distinctions that are made for the third person singular: he, she, and they (singular) are all translated in Cebuano as siyá.

 The three cases are direct, indirect, and oblique.
 The noun markers and pronouns follow their own particular set of rules for syntax and grammar.

 The indirect case also functions as a genitive.